 Nanta Cooking Show in Myeongdong

-As you might imagine, this is a popular activity, thus we would strongly encourage you to book your preferred seat ahead of time.
+As you might imagine, this is a popular activity, so we strongly encourage you to book your preferred seat ahead of time.

 Visit KBS ON – Korea’s first broadcasting exhibition hall

-You can learn a little bit about how different programs are being filmed and try out the broadcasting experience for yourself!
+You can learn a little about how different programs are filmed and try the broadcasting experience yourself!

-There is also a Korean media history corner, with all the popular shows KBS has done, and an animation corner.
+There is also a Korean media history corner with all the popular shows KBS has produced and an animation corner.

-It is a free experience to try, but you must book your slot ahead of time online here.
-Since you are on vacation, book the morning tours, the evening ones are sold out fast.
+It is a free experience to try, but you must book your slot online here.
+Since you are on vacation, book the morning tours.
+The evening ones are sold out fast.

 Address: KBS ON, KBS Headquarters | 한국방송공사 본관정원(서울 영등포구여의공원로 13)